Emergency HVAC Salt Lake City

 • Keep Thermostat Consistent: Maintain a consistent thermostat setting, even when you are away, to keep indoor temperatures above freezing.

-• Let Faucets Drip: During freezing temperatures, allow cold water taps to drip slightly to keep water moving and prevent freezing.
+• Let Faucets Drip: During extremely cold weather, allow cold water taps to drip slightly to relieve pressure and prevent pipes from bursting.

-What is carbon monoxide, and how can it affect my HVAC system?
+What is a smart thermostat, and how can it save me money?

 How can I prevent frozen pipes in the winter?